 - For down pillows, wash only in a front-loading washer.
 Top-loading washers with agitators in the center could damage the down.

-- Wash two pillows at one time to keep machine balanced during the spin cycle.
+- Here's how to wash pillows in front loading washer: Wash two pillows at one time to keep machine balanced during the spin cycle.
 If you don’t have two pillows, add extra towels to balance the load.

 - Set the washer for an extra-large load.
 Prefill with warm water, add a small amount of low-suds detergent (enough for a small load), then allow the water to agitate for a couple minutes to make sure the detergent is dissolved and evenly dispersed in the water.

 - Here's how to wash pillows without clumping: Wash them on a gentle cycle.

 - Rinse twice in cold water.